 If there isn’t a window nearby, endeavor to make your plant receive artificial lighting from lamps or overhead lights.

 Treubii moonlight plants can be fussy and restive in low temperatures.
-Therefore, they need areas with warmer temperatures, especially during winter.
+They need areas with warmer temperatures specially during winter.

-Treubii moonlight plants do well in a room with moderate temperatures (65-85 degrees Fahrenheit).
+Treubii moonlight plants do well in room with moderate temperatures (65-85 degrees Fahrenheit).

-If the temperatures drop below 55°F, it can lead to your plants’ wilting and eventual death.
+If the temperatures drop below 55°F, it can lead to wilting and eventual death of your plants.

 Ensure you provide more heat for your plant.
 If your indoor temperature is low, you can use a heating system.

-Avoid cold drafts or hot temperatures as both can harm or kill your Treubii moonlight plants.
+Avoid cold drafts or hot temperatures as both can harm or even kill your Treubii moonlight plants.

 Any potting mix for bonsai plants will work.
-However, if you want your Scindapsus treubii moonlight houseplant to grow larger, select a rich potting mix that drains fast and provides good aeration.
+If you want your Scindapsus treubii moonlight houseplant to grow larger, select a rich potting mix that drains fast and provides good aeration.

 The best way is to buy a pre-mixed planting medium from your garden center or shop.
 Make sure it contains perlite and vermiculite in equal proportions.
 Add coarse sand if necessary to improve drainage.

-You can also make your mixture by combining equal parts of peat moss, loam, composted pine bark, and coarse sand.
+You can also make your own mixture by combining equal parts of peat moss, loam, composted pine bark and coarse sand.
 This combination has excellent drainage properties and retains moisture well when watered sparingly.
-However, it should not be allowed to dry out completely between watering.
+It should not be allowed to dry out completely between watering.

 Pests love indoor plants just as much as their outdoor cousins, if not more so.
-Unfortunately, indoor plants (Treubii moonlight) are at their most vulnerable when people bring them home from a store, so it’s best to get started on a pest-control regimen immediately.
+Indoor plants (Treubii moonlight) are at their most vulnerable when people bring them home from a store, so it’s best to get started on a pest-control regimen immediately.

 Here’s how to do it: